 Medi-Cal Rx: Transition

 to achieve cost-savings for drug purchases made by the state.
-A key component of EO N-01-19 requires the Department of Health Care Services (DHCS) transition all Medi-Cal pharmacy services from managed care (MC) to fee for service (FFS) by January 1, 2021.
+A key component of the order requires the DHCS to transition all Medi-Cal pharmacy services from managed care (MC) to fee-for-service (FFS).

 Transitioning pharmacy services from MC to FFS will, among other things: